RoboSail/RoboSail/hardware/compass/CompassREADME.txt

-compassBasic - Raw accelerometer and magnetometer readings and prints to the screen compassCalibration - Code to use to determine hard iron calibration compassBasicwithCalibration - hard iron and axis orientation correction (same as CompassTest with hardiron correction) compassTest - Example of how to use Orientation library (get values from compassCalibration first) compassBasicwithCalibrationandTilt - roll, pitch, yaw, and heading
+compassBasic - Raw accelerometer and magnetometer readings and prints to the screen compassCalibration - Code to use to determine hard iron calibration compassBasicwithCalibration - hard iron and axis orientation correction (same as CompassBasic with hardiron correction) compassTest - Calculates roll, pitch, yaw, and heading using the Orientation library (get values from compassCalibration first) compassBasicwithCalibrationandTilt - Calculates roll, pitch, yaw, and heading same as CompassTest,
+	but does it in the code and does NOT require the orientation library

 The roll, pitch, yaw, and headings all use the standard (Aircraft)